rohitBCI/Interpreter-for-a-purely-functional-language-MinHs/README.md

 ## Building with stack

-You should be able to build the compiler by simply invoking:
+Build the compiler by simply invoking:

 $ stack build